 New Earth: Awakening to Your Life’s Purpose, Eckhart Tolle

 I had read Tolle’s Power of Now a long time ago and followed it with A New Earth.

-A New Earth presents the possibility that, for the first time in our planet’s history, we can lead billions of people to their spiritual journeys.
+A New Earth presents the possibility that, for the first time in our planet’s history, we can lead billions of people to their own awakening.
 He implores us to look at the current state of humanity, but also look at our potential for change.
 The potential is there for an overwhelming shift in consciousness to help us make a more peaceful, balanced, loving world.

-As a writer, Tolle presents his concepts in a simple and easy manner.
+As a writer, Eckhart Tolle presents his concepts in a simple and easy manner.
 In the book, he helps lead you, the reader, to your own shift in consciousness.
-Unlike some self-improvement books, Tolle does not offer tasks for the reader to complete, but instead talks in terms of each person exploring their own inner and outer worlds to discover their own life’s purpose.
+Unlike some books on spiritual growth, Tolle does not offer tasks for the reader to complete, but instead talks in terms of each person exploring their own inner and outer worlds to discover their own life’s purpose.

 Although this could be classified as a religious book, it primarily focuses on the spiritual components of Buddhist and Christian teachings, and the similarities in them.

 However, keep in mind that this book is not Christian or Buddhist although Hanh is Buddhist himself.
 When Hanh speaks of Christianity, it is not about the methodology, the rituals, the dogma, or any of the practices of Christianity the religion.
 Hanh quotes Jesus Christ and his disciples directly, and even uses the lesser known Gnostic Gospels from which to draw information.
 Historically, this book is very interesting.